Sazie101/Writing-Task-4/README.md

-top of that I also had dificulties finding ones that had transparent backgrounds so that they blend in with the page background and I had to also size them correctly so that they were big enough to take up enough space so that there weren't alot of empty spots but not too big as to look weird and push outside the boundries of the container.
+top of that I also had dificulties finding ones that had transparent backgrounds so that they blend in with the page background and I had to also size them correctly so that they were big enough to take up enough space so that there weren't alot of empty spots but not too big as to look weird and push outside the boundries of the container(more on that later).
 ## Question #5